banner svg (1)

 Successful parent-teacher conferences can be powerful tools for building trust and partnerships with the families at your early education center.
 In a recent webinar, we asked our community of directors, administrators, and teachers what their secrets were for hosting amazing conferences with their families.
 Here are their tried-and-true strategies!

-Get your free family-teacher conference checklist!
+Get your free parent teacher conference checklist!

 What tips do you have for addressing families’ concerns and questions during parent-teacher conferences?